iNavFlight/inav-configurator-nightly/README.md

 # INAV Configurator dev builds

-This repo hosts releases with pre-release INAV Configurator files.
+This repository hosts pre-release builds of INAV Configurator.

 For issues, use the iNavFlight/inav-configurator repository.